 Chief Justice Hecht, joined by Justices Willett and Guzman, concurred.
-The concurring Justices wrote that the focus should be on whether a contractor's acts were performed "as" the government (resulting in immunity) or merely "for" the government (resulting in no immunity).
+The concurring Justices would have simply asked whether Brown & Gay's acts were performed "as" the government (resulting in immunity) or merely "for" the government (resulting in no immunity).
 Id. at 130-31 (Hecht, C.J., concurring).
-They agreed with the majority that Brown & Gay lacked immunity, reasoning that "[t]he discretion [it] retained separated it from the [government] and thus from the Authority's immunity."
+Applying that analysis, they agreed with the majority's conclusion that Brown & Gay lacked immunity, reasoning that "[t]he discretion [it] retained separated it from the [government] and thus from the [government's] immunity."
 Id. at 131.